-In 2023 our team continued our journey in Growth Mindset.
+In 2024 our team continued our journey in Growth Mindset.
 The Leadership and Management teams expanded with an extensive Growth Coaching program.
-This is improving students' performance by reducing barriers and teaching them to understand that their talents and abilities can be developed through effort, good teaching and persistence.
+This is improving students' performance by reducing barriers and teaching them to understand that their talents and abilities can be developed through effort, good teaching, and persistence.
 They can expand and improve talents and traits thought to be out of their reach and achieve goals previously not attainable.
-In preparation for 2024, each student has been asked to articulate their goals.
+We will continue to discover what each student articulates as their goals.
 This individualised definition of what "success" means to them will assist all staff to connect with each student and personalise their growth whilst at the school.